-Lymphedema therapist helps reduce swelling in patients
+Lymphedema therapy helps reduce swelling

 What is lymphedema?

-• Lymphedema is abnormal swelling in tissues caused by a breakdown in the lymphatic system, due to a malfunctioning of the system or removal/damage of lymph nodes or vessels.
+- Lymphedema is abnormal swelling in tissues caused by a breakdown in the lymphatic system, due to a malfunctioning of the system or removal/damage of lymph nodes or vessels.

-• Lymphedema is a chronic, progressive disease that will worsen over time if left untreated, requiring lifelong treatment.
+- Lymphedema is a chronic, progressive disease that will worsen over time if left untreated, requiring lifelong treatment.
 It cannot be cured; however, it can typically be controlled with proper management and compliance with lifestyle changes.

 Lymphedema & Breast Cancer